vspw/ranger_automation_assist/README.md

   1. From every path specified in "paths" element get a list of depth-paths.
 If depth paths are empty go to next HDFSCheckList item.
   2. Check if AutoIdentifyAttributes is true. (in which case create appropriate policies in Ranger and go to next HDFSCheckList item).
 Else go to 5.3
   3. Check if an existing Ranger policy already exists for the "resourceName".
 If policy is NOT found in Ranger then create a new policy and go to next HDFSCheckList item.
     * IF policy if already found in Ranger then, then compare the current HDFSCheckList item with the ranger policy and edit the Ranger Policy if it deviates from the HDFSCheckList item.

-Logging:-
+- Logging:-
 The classes in the application have appropriate log, log-levels specified.
 The log4j properties file can be used to alter the log-level and log-file paths and names.

-## Deploy Instructions:-
+## Deployment Instructions:-
 1. Copy the git project and build the maven jar.
 2. Copy the files in git-project resources to the appropriate deployment directory in an HDFS client node. (the application need HDFS libs and com.google.guava lib greater than version 0.11)
 3. Edit the hdp_ranger_policy_input.json, to have the necessary input items, env details.
  Edit the log4j.properties to have appropriate log4j details Edit file ranger_assist_exec.sh, to have appropriate classpaths, working dir etc.
-4. Make sure that the keytab used to work with HDFS is acceessible.
+4. Make sure that the keytab used to work with HDFS is accessible.
 5. Make sure that the keystore JCEKS file is present, accessible.
 Edit the alias and password in hdp_ranger_policy_input.json env-details.
 - IMPORTANT: Password for Ranger LDAP Authentication, if updated, needs to be updated in the keystore.
 6. start the application using- ./ranger_assist_exec.sh start